Choosing the right garlic variety

 Frequently Asked Questions

-Q: How do I know when garlic is ready to harvest?
+Q: How do I know when my garlic is ready to harvest?

-Q: How should I store garlic after harvesting?
+Q: How do I store my harvested garlic bulbs?

 A: After your garlic bulbs have finished drying out, store them in a cool, dry, and well-ventilated area.
 Some people like to tie them up in bunches or store them in mesh bags to help prevent moisture buildup.